 SMF should request the UPF to detect the last PDU of the data burst and mark the End of Data burst in the GTP-U header of the last PDU in downlink, according to the PCC rule and/or the local operator policies.
 The SMF may provide the PSA UPF the Protocol Description used by the service data flow.
 The Protocol Description may be received in the PCC rule, based on information provided by the AF or by PCF local policies as described in clause 5.37.5.1.

-According to the request and information from the SMF, the UPF identifies the last PDU of a Data burst in the DL traffic based on the End indication according to the Protocol Description or UPF implementation and provides an End of Data Burst indication to the NG-RAN over GTP-U of the last PDU of a Data burst.
+According to the request and Protocol Description from the SMF, the UPF identifies the last PDU of a Data burst in the DL traffic based on the End indication according to the Protocol Description or UPF implementation and provides an End of Data Burst indication to the NG-RAN over GTP-U of the last PDU of a Data burst.

-NOTE: There can be some packets from the Data Burst received by NG-RAN after the PDU with End of Data Burst Indication if packets are received out of sequence.
+NOTE: There can be some packets from the Data Burst received by NG-RAN after the PDU with End of Data Burst Indication if packets are received out of sequence

 * * * End of Change * * *